Naledi0324/ASSOCIATES-Business-Analysis-3.2--/README.md

 **AI Project in Python:**
-Associates is a team of students that is working on an AI Project called Medication Reminder App.
+Associates is a team of students that is working on an AI Project called CureFind (Medication Reminder App).